Humboldt, Kansas: Civil War fortifications

 In October 1864, the area was threatened by a huge raid through Missouri and eastern Kansas.
 The Confederate raiders were commanded by Maj.
 Gen. Sterling Price and most of the troops and militia went to meet the threat further east.
 Also, in the same time period Maj.
 Haas, in command of the troops, and Maj.
 Watson Stewart, in command of the militia had differences of opinion as to the extent of the jurisdiction of Haas.
 Haas wanted control of the militia and Stewart contested this.
-The militia maintained its independence, but no until Haas managed to arrest one of the militia's officers.
+The militia maintained its independence, but not until Haas managed to arrest one of the militia's officers.

 The post at Humboldt was manned by troops at least through June 1865.
 It probably lasted into July and very possibly into August.
 When troops abandoned the town, the use of the military buildings came to an end, as well.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.45 sqmi, of which 1.44 sqmi is land and 0.01 sqmi is water.

 Humboldt is situated along the east bank of the Neosho River, midway between Iola (to the north) and Chanute (to the south, in Neosho County) along Old 169 Highway.